DrMadThrust/docs-swag-collection/README.md

  - Funi fast strats (some of them may lose time)
  - Absolutely insane fast strats (we're talking like 1k attempts to get it once insane)
  - Game breaking stuff

+In case you have questions, suggestions or anything else, contakt me on Discord under DrMadThrust#5786.

 Proceed with caution, braincells and muscle memory may be lost by just browsing this collection.

-## Strat ratings
+## Strat Ratings

 For browsing and trying experience every strat has been rated in 2 categories: Insanity and Potential